Kitware/cmd_queue/README.rst

 Additional usage examples – including tmux and slurm execution – live in the module docstrings (``cmd_queue.__init__``) and the online documentation.

+Notice the ``--backend`` arugment.
+There are 3 backends with increasing levels of complexity: serial, tmux, and slurm.

 In serial mode, a single bash script gets written that executes your jobs in sequence.
 There are no external dependencies